Lupus and Dry, Brittle Hair – “Lupus Hair”

 Protect your hair from the environment.
 As someone with lupus, you may already be very cautious to protect your skin from direct sunlight.
 The same can be true for your hair.
-Also, it helps to guard against damage from wind and chemicals that you may come into contact, such as pool chlorine.
+Also, it helps to guard against damage from wind and chemicals that may come into contact with hair, such as pool chlorine.

 Change up your style.
 If you use hair extensions or have ponytails or braids that put tension on your hair, it may be a good time to change your hairstyle to one that makes it easier to maintain your hairs health and length.

-As frustrating as it may be, it’s really important to remember that this condition is reversible and is probably one of the easier symptoms of lupus to manage and control.
+As frustrating as brittle hair may be, it is really important to remember that this condition is reversible and is one of the easier symptoms of lupus to manage and control.
 By taking the proper measures to prevent, protect, and treat dry hair, you can help grow and maintain beautiful locks.

 Chang-Miller, A. (2020, November 24).
 Lupus: Can it cause hair loss?
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/lupus/expert-answers/lupus/faq-20058400